 People feel better when they’re more productive, so you should do everything you can to help employees feel like they are getting to where they need to be with a smile on their face.

 Adding some handsome herbage actually has a measurable impact on memory, meaning more people will remember respond to your emails on time (you can always dream, right?).

-Even just setting up some communal office plants in places where people can see them from their desk when their mind starts to wander has been shown to help with basic cognition.
+Even just setting up some communal office plants in places where people can see them from their desk.

 Try adding some eye-catching varieties like the Zebra Plant, Red-Edge Dracaena, or the Bamboo Palm to your office to inspire your employees to go out on a limb.